unzagi/unzagi.github.io/_posts/2025-06-10-home-pbx-ai-assistant.md

 ---

-## 4️⃣ Added a Desk Phone

-- Set up a **VOIP desk phone** (a standard office-style phone) in another room.
-- It is also connected to the PBX and works just like the other phones.

----

-## 5️⃣ Connected to the Outside World
+## 4️⃣ Connected to the Outside World

 - Set up a **virtual phone number** (a real UK phone number).
 - Now: